Personal Cooks Are Actually Something Many Can Afford

 Personal cooks have the expertise needed to shop for quality ingredients, wisely and frugally.
 They are experts at affordable meal preparation.
 Since affordable meal preparation starts at just $30 you could save far more than it costs to have the meal prepared for you.

-With Foodom, for only $75 ($15 for shopping, and $30 for meal preparation) you’ll only spend an additional $25 per week to have the convenience and indescribable freedom that you’ll feel after your cook prepares enough food to feed you and your family for days.
+With Foodom, for only $75 ($15 for shopping add-on option, and $50 for meal preparation) you’ll only spend an additional $25 per week to have the convenience and indescribable freedom that you’ll feel after your cook prepares enough food to feed you and your family for days.
 Consider, that the cost is the same for up to 10 servings, so you can order more food and enjoy the leftovers from the meal on subsequent days.
 The per meal serving cost for some Foodom meals is as low as $4!

 Eat Out Less